 If you have backyard chickens, you probably have enough eggs to share with your pets.
 Eggs are a perfectly safe food for both cats and dogs to eat, provided that they are cooked (not a concern about Salmonella so much as a concern about nutrition.
 Raw egg whites contain a protein known as avidin, which binds with biotin in the intestines and prevents the dog or cat from absorbing it).
-We recommend the following Martha Stewart recipe for the perfect hard boiled egg that can be served to both pets and humans!
+We recommend the following Martha Stewart recipe (see below) for the perfect hard boiled egg that can be served to both pets and humans!
 You’ll love how fragrant it smells and how creamy it is to eat!

 Perfect Hard-boiled Egg

 Place eggs in a pan of water, bring water to a boil, and then immediately turn off heat.
 Cover pot and allow eggs to steep for 12 minutes.
 When finished, plunge eggs into a bowl of ice water.
 The ice water immediately cools the eggs, stops the cooking process, and creates a jacket of steam around the egg that allows them to be peeled easily.
 Note: Only use eggs that have aged a week or more if you plan to hard boil them, otherwise they will be difficult to peel.
 Remember that eggs should sink when submerged in water.
 Eggs that float are bad and should be discarded.